aws-samples/shopfloor-connectivity/docs/targets/aws-msk.md

 - "protobuf": Messages are serialized using Protocol Buffers format.
 When using this option, the message structure must conform to the protobuf schema defined in the [TargetAdapterService schema](../../core/sfc-ipc/src/main/proto/TargetAdapterService.proto)

 If a Template is specified to transform the data for this target then this setting is not used and the transformation output is written as a string to the topic.

 **Type**: String

+---

+### Template

+Specifies the file path to an [Apache velocity](https://velocity.apache.org/)  template used for  [transforming the output data](../sfc-target-templates.md) target output data.
+This optional setting enables custom formatting of data before it is sent to the target.
+Available context variables include:

+- $schedule
+- $sources
+- $metadata
+- $serial
+- $timestamp
+- names specified in ElementNames configuration
+- $tab (for inserting tab characters)

+Pathname to file containing an [Apache velocity](https://velocity.apache.org/) template that can be applied to [transform the output data](../sfc-target-templates.md) of the target.

+The following [Velocity tools](https://velocity.apache.org/tools/3.1/tools-summary.html) can be used in the transformation template:

+- $datetool
+- $collection
+- $context
+- $math
+- $number

+Additional epoch timestamp values can be added to the data used for the transformation by setting the [TemplateEpochTimestamp](#templateepochtimestamp) property to true,

+For targets where the data does not require specific output format, the data is serialized as [JSON data](../sfc-data-format.md#sfc-output-data-schemas).

+**Type**: String